Use QR, barcodes, NFC, iBeacon, and more to identify your places and objects.

 5. Marker download:

-You can either download all or selected markers.
-The result is a CSV file that you can either open in Microsoft Excel or use in Adobe InDesign for producing smart labels.
+You can either download a list of all or markers or those shown in the current list.
+The result is a CSV file that you can either open in Microsoft Excel or Adobe InDesign to produce smart labels.

 Assigning a Marker to a Spot

 Every spot will get one marker automatically assigned to it.
-However, there can be older spots where this wasn't the case.
-And you can attach multiple markers to one spot.
+However, you can attach multiple markers to one spot.

 A marker is connected/linked to a spot with a click on the link icon (chain).
 Subsequently, you search and choose the marker in the list.
 Finish with the Assign button.

-If you already batch-produced smart labels you can do this using the QR code or NFC tag on the phone.
+If you have already batch-produced smart labels you can do this using the QR code or NFC tag on the phone.
+Just scan an unassigned smart label.
 Your browser will ask you to log in first, and then you can search for the spot.